MrWolfZ/Conqueror/recipes/cqs/basic/solving-cross-cutting-concerns/README.md

-# Conqueror recipe (Interactive Streaming Advanced): solving cross-cutting concerns with middlewares (e.g. logging)
+# Conqueror recipe (CQS Basic): solving cross-cutting concerns with middlewares (e.g. validation or logging)

 _work-in-progress_

 - show how to expose middlewares via extension methods
 - mention that middlewares can only be added once by default and show how they can be added multiple times
+- mention how pipelines can be made reusable